quackzeb/fg-coke/README.md

-# FrogInc Cocaine
-# Info
+# fg_coke
-Im new to coding, made a simple coke script for qbcore. here it is - hopefully it helps someone
+Im new to coding, made a simple coke script for qbcore. here it is - hopefully it helps someone.

 # Dependencies